Legal challenges of cryptocurrencies and DLTs on banking and finance

 However, despite their promises, cryptocurrencies can pose risks to monetary and financial systems.
 Some of these risks include concerns about financial crime, fraud, market manipulation, consumer protection, the development of large closed networks that can potentially become barriers to entry, concerns about data protection, taxation policy for cryptocurrencies, monetary policy, and financial stability.
 Further future challenges may include the lack of common standards and interoperability, privacy concerns, scalability, potential risks in the issuance of central bank digital currency (CBDC) or digital base money (DBM), and last but not least, challenges to the governance of money.

 In the banking and financial Law section of the LuxLi, our aim is to analyse the impact of cryptocurrencies, the blockchain and distributed ledger technologies (DLTs) on banking and finance and study their legal challenges.
-We have an ongoing workstream on cryptocurrencies that includes: conceptualizing bitcoin, cryptocurrencies & central banking, cryptocurrencies & commercial banking, the quest for stablecoins or shadow banking in cryptocurrency ecosystem?, and rethinking the governance of money in the age of decentralized cryptocurrencies.
+We have an ongoing workstream on cryptocurrencies that includes: conceptualizing bitcoin, cryptocurrencies & central banking, cryptocurrencies & commercial banking, legal underpinning of creating safety in stablecoins, and rethinking the governance of money in the age of decentralized cryptocurrencies.

 The cryptocurrency ecosystem brings together many seemingly separate disciplines from computer sciences to law, finance and economics.
 We embrace interdisciplinary research on cryptocurrencies and are open to new ideas and opportunities for interdisciplinary collaboration.